Raj K. Aggarwal: Royal Navy

-In September 2018 Raj Aggarwal became the first Indian-born honorary officer in the Royal Navy.
+In September 2018 Raj Aggarwal became the first Indian-heritage honorary officer in the Royal Navy.

 At the time he said: Raj said: “It is my great honour to accept this position in the Royal Navy as one of the honorary officers.
 I want to use this position to create greater diversity in the Navy, to show the community that the Navy will be supportive and that there are amazing careers on offer with first rate skills training and opportunities to see the world.”

 Since 2018 he been promoted twice and in March 2020 was given the rank of honorary Captain at an event in Birmingham by First Sea Lord Admiral Sir Tony Radakin.

 The First Sea Lord said: "Since Raj's appointment as an Honorary Officer he has been a tireless advocate for the Service and this promotion reflects his commitment and hard work.
 A particular highlight was seeing his affiliated ship, HMS Dragon, lit up at sea to celebrate Diwali, in an image that reached audiences throughout the world."